Probing Axions via Light Circular Polarization and Event Horizon Telescope: Axion-Photon Interaction Around a SMBH

-where $n_{e}$ is the electron density, in the case of recent EHT observation of BH shadow, the emission region $\sim 5r_{g}$~($r_{g}\equiv GM_{BH}$) is thought to be optically thin considering an electron density $n_{e}\sim 10^{4}$~cm$^{-3}$ \cite{Akiyama:2019fyp}.
-The propagation length of photons around the SMBH is about the gravitational radius $r_{g}$ which defines
+The BH accretion disks containing relativistic electron-positron pairs plus possibly a small amount of ions.
+In the case of recent EHT observation of BH shadow~\cite{Akiyama:2019fyp,1585327,EventHorizonTelescope:2021bee,1585318}, the emission region $\sim 5r_{g}$~($r_{g}\equiv GM_{BH}$) is thought to be optically thin considering an electron density $n_{e}\sim 10^{4}$~cm$^{-3}$ \cite{Akiyama:2019fyp}.
+The propagation length of photons around the SMBH is about the gravitational radius $r_{g}$ which defines as

 The emission arises close to the innermost stable circular orbit (ISCO) of the SMBH accretion disks where the magnetic field strength can be estimated as a few Gauss \cite{Rees:1984si,Caiazzo:2018evl}.
 For M87's SMBH detected by EHT with $M_{BH}\approx 6.2\times 10^{9} M_{\bigodot}$, the value of the magnetic field at $5r_{g}$ is about $4.9\ G$, this value in addition to other parameters has been set to reproduce the observed flux density of the image \cite{Akiyama:2019fyp}.

-The effect of axion induced polarization effect surpasses the plasma effects for $g_{a \gamma }^{2}B^{2}/m_{a}^{2}\gtrsim \omega_{\rm p}^{2}/\omega_{\gamma}^{2} $, giving rise to the following condition
+The magnetized plasma within the plane of the accretion disk around SMBH at low frequencies (e.g. radio waves) is birefringent giving rise to a rotation of the photon polarization position angle called Faraday rotation effect.
+The photons may experience similar effects but from another sources in quantum electrodynamics (QED) such as virtual $e^{+}e^{-}$ pairs or virtual axions as vacuum polarization effects \cite{Meszaros:1979xf,Shakeri:2017knk,Shakeri:2017iph,Zarei:2019sva}.
+The QED contribution to the magnetic birefringence signal scales as $\alpha B^{2}/m_{e}^{4}$ \cite{Shakeri:2017knk,Shakeri:2017iph} while axion contribution scales as $g_{a \gamma }^{2}B^{2}/m_{a}^{2}$ \cite{Bogorad:2019pbu,Shakeri:2020sin,Zarei:2019sva,Evans:2018qwy}, in order to have dominant axion contribution one needs